aws/eks-anywhere/docs/content/en/docs/getting-started/production-environment/nutanix-getstarted.md

 1. Check the workload cluster:

    You can now use the workload cluster as you would any Kubernetes cluster.
-   Change your credentials to point to the new workload cluster (for example, `w01`), then run the test application with:
+   Change your kubeconfig to point to the new workload cluster (for example, `w01`), then run the test application with:

    ```bash
    export CLUSTER_NAME=w01